A-Levels Curriculum Guide

 Career and Opportunities By studying Biology at school or college students are opening the door to a wide variety of rewarding careers.
 As well as learning about how organisms works, students will get a broad training in skills that all employers value – an ability to grasp concepts quickly, a determination to find coherent answers, not to mention problem solving, analytical, evaluation, mathematical and IT skills.
 “A” grades in Biology are highly valued by leading British universities.
 Careers in Biology may be very versatile and literally “mind-blowing”, but if you have chosen Medicine, Veterinary Science, Biochemistry or Zoology, or even management and finance, the skills developed by studying Biology are still highly regarded.

-BUSINESS - Block B - AQA
+BUSINESS - AQA

 Lessons 6.75 hours total per week.